Regardless of the years of experience, you have had on the road it’s no doubt that you are likely to forget some important road safety tips.

 5. Avoiding Distractions

 Distracted driving leads to several accidents every year.
-The minute you get your eyes off the road, there is the likelihood of a collision to occur.
+The minute you get your eyes off the road, a collision is likely to occur.

 The mobile phone has topped the list of distractions that drivers fall for.